-This course examines intercultural performances of the recent past, well as the history and dramatic literture emerging from a variety of uniquely America perspectives: African American, Latino, Native Americans and Asian Americans.
+This course examines intercultural performances of the recent past, as well as the history and dramatic literture emerging from a variety of uniquely America perspectives: African American, Latino, Native Americans and Asian Americans.
 In addition, it explores issues relevant to creating, viewing and reading cross-cultural theatre.
-Prerequisite: THEA 275 or permission of the instructor.
+NOTE: General Honors Course.
+Prerequisite: THEA 275.

-THEA 391 - Stagecraft 3 hours
+THEA 391 - Stagecraft